Puyang Henan, China Travel Guide

 Puyang is generally affordable.
 Day-to-day expenses are lower than major international cities.

-Cover hospitalization, doctor visits, and emergency evacuation.
+Cover stays in the hospital, doctor visits, and emergency evacuation.

 Protection for flight delays, cancellations, and lost baggage.